cloudflare/cloudflare-docs/products/analytics/src/content/graphql-api/getting-started/authentication/api-key-auth.md

 <Aside type='note' header='Note'>

-The right-side response pane is empty if you entered your information correctly.
-An error displays if there are problems with your header credentials.
+The right-side response pane is empty when you enter your information correctly.
+An error displays when there are problems with your header credentials.

 </Aside>